munificent/craftinginterpreters/book/resolving-and-binding.md

 created or destroyed.

-All that remains is visit methods for the other syntax tree nodes to recurse into their subtrees. <span name="boring">Sorry</span> this is kind of boring, but bear with me.
+All that remains is visit methods for the other syntax tree nodes to recurse into their subtrees. <span name="boring">Sorry</span> this is boring, but bear with me.
 We'll go kind of "top down" and start with statements.

 <aside name="boring">